 Management concluded that there is substantial doubt about our ability to continue as a going concern.
 This doubt about our ability to continue as a going concern for at least twelve months from the date of issuance of the financial statements could materially limit our ability to raise additional funds through the issuance of new debt or equity securities or otherwise.
 Future reports by our independent registered accounting firm on our financial statements may also include an explanatory paragraph with respect to our ability to continue as a going concern.
 We have incurred significant losses since our inception and have never been profitable, and it is possible we will never achieve profitability.
-We believe, based on our current operating plan, that our cash and cash equivalents as of June 30, 2022 of approximately \$13.5 million, as well as future cash flows from net sales of Gimoti, will be sufficient to fund our operations into the second quarter of 2023.
-This period could be shortened if there are any significant increases in planned spending other than anticipated.
+We believe, based on our current operating plan, that our cash and cash equivalents as of June 30, 2023 of approximately \$7.0 million, as well as future cash flows from net sales of Gimoti, will be sufficient to fund our operations into the first quarter of 2024.
+This estimate of cash runway could be shortened if there are any significant increases in planned spending on commercialization activities, including for marketing and manufacturing of Gimoti, and our selling, general and administrative costs to support operations, including as a result of any termination of the Eversana Agreement.
+As of June 30, 2023, Eversana and Evoke each has the right to terminate the Eversana Agreement based on net profit under the agreement being negative for two consecutive calendar quarters, or the Net Profit Quarterly Termination Right, which right either party may exercise for a 60-day period following the end of the quarter.
+Eversana and Evoke will continue to have the option to exercise this termination right for the 60-day period following the end of future quarters so long as the net profit under the agreement remains negative for consecutive quarters.
+If the Net Profit Quarterly Termination Right is exercised, the outstanding principal and interest under the Eversana Credit Facility would be due within 90 days after the effective date of such termination.
+This would materially and adversely affect our near-term liquidity needs and cash runway.

 We anticipate we will be required to raise additional funds in order to continue as a going concern.
 Because our business is entirely dependent on the success of Gimoti, if we are unable to secure additional financing or identify and execute on other development or strategic alternatives for Gimoti or our company, we will be required to curtail all of our activities and may be required to liquidate, dissolve or otherwise wind down our operations.
 Any of these events could result in a complete loss of your investment in our securities.

-These estimates of cash runway could be shortened if there are any significant increases in planned spending on commercialization activities, including for marketing and manufacturing of Gimoti, and our selling, general and administrative costs to support operations.
 There is no assurance that other financing will be available when needed to allow us to continue as a going concern.
 The perception that we may not be able to continue as a going concern may cause others to choose not to deal with us due to concerns about our ability to meet our contractual obligations.